 Sarah is the project lead on the CE IAS project: an online-based chat activity that is in collaboration with I'm A Scientist Get Me Out Of Here Ireland (https://cellexplorers.imascientist.ie/).
 In addition to this, she also co-supervises 4th year undergraduate project students and helps coordinate Cell EXPLORERS activities.

-Sarah has nearly completed her Ph.D in Biochemistry (on informal science education) in NUI Galway.
+Sarah recently completed her Ph.D in Biochemistry (on informal science education) in NUI Galway.
 Her PhD thesis is entitled 'Science Self-Efficacy Beliefs of Upper Primary Pupils & the Short-Term Effect of a Scientist-Facilitated Informal Education Workshop' and was co-supervised by Dr. Grenon and Dr. McCauley from the School of Education.
 She graduated in 2015 from NUI Galway with a first class honours B.Sc in Biotechnology.

 Sarah is one of the founding members of Cell EXPLORERS.
 In 2012, during the first year of her undergraduate degree, she was one of the student partners to pilot the Cell EXPLORERS programme, as part of an EXPLORE initiative, in collaboration with Dr Grenon.
 Sarah remained a highly invested and committed volunteer with Cell EXPLORERS and gained the position of Volunteer Coordinator intern for the NUI Galway team in 2014.
 After graduating, she returned to this position from 2016-2019 in tandem with her Ph.D.